 It is alleged that this verse allows for deception as someone may outwardly apostate but in their heart still be a believer.

 This verse does not allow for deception but instead clearly states that someone may be ‘forced’ into declaring that they have left their faith.
-There are several events in history when religious doctrine was wrongly enforced on to people under the threat of persecution.
-Perhaps the most infamous example is the Spanish Inquisition in the 15th century where people in Spain were forced to declare their belief in the Trinity and the divinity of Christ under the threat of persecution and expulsion, reportedly even death and torture.
-Indeed, no one can force anyone to change their heart or conviction.
+There are several events in history when religious doctrine was wrongly enforced on to people with the threat of violence.
+Perhaps the most infamous example is the Spanish Inquisition where people were forced to declare their belief in the Trinity and the divinity of Christ under the threat of violence.
+Indeed, no one can force someone to change their heart or conviction.
 In these extreme situations, declaring outwardly that one has relinquished a belief is permissible.
 It has nothing to do with willful deception.